nawah-io/nawah_docs/reference/controllers/ATTR.md

 to accept only `dict` that has the keys `event`, `trigger`, and `notes` along the correct type for every attribute.

 ### `TYPED_DICT`:dict
-Option `dict` of type `TYPED_DICT` specifies the keys which are expected to be existing in Python `dict` used as value to the attr, along the types of each key.
+Mandatory argument `dict` of type `TYPED_DICT` specifies the keys which are expected to be existing in Python `dict` used as value to the attr, along the types of each key.

 ## `LITERAL`
 Type `LITERAL` is used to define set of options for the attr.
-Options are passed as option `literal`, a list of strings, integers, floats, or booleans.
-Any other value not from `literal` option list would be considered wrong value. e.g. `Shipment` module with attr `status` can have the type `LITERAL` as `ATTR.LITERAL(literal=['at-warehouse', 'shipped', 'received', 'cancelled'])` to only accept either of the values supplied in `literal` option.
+Options are passed as argument `literal`, a list of strings, integers, floats, or booleans.
+Any other value not from `literal` list would be considered wrong value. e.g. `Shipment` module with attr `status` can have the type `LITERAL` as `ATTR.LITERAL(literal=['at-warehouse', 'shipped', 'received', 'cancelled'])` to only accept either of the values supplied in `literal` option.

 ### `LITERAL`:literal
-Option `literal` of type `LITERAL` contains all allowed values for the attr.
+Mandatory argument `literal` of type `LITERAL` contains all allowed values for the attr.
 Values can be strings, integers, floats, or booleans.

 ## `UNION`
 Type `UNION` is used to define an attr accepting multiple types.
 The attr value would be checked against all the supplied types and accept at first matching type. e.g. `Post` module with attr `attachment` can have the type `UNION` as: